 Made with D'addario's proprietary blanking process, performed by state-of-the-art machinery designed specifically for the matter, the cutting, sanding, and inspecting process in these reeds is at a new level than the rest.
-Moreover, they are sourced from the finest materials and can help beginners, and advanced players hit perfect notes easier.
+Moreover, they are sourced from the finest materials and can help beginners and advanced players hit perfect notes more easily.

 If you haven't already, trying a Royal reed in your clarinet can change your tone effortlessly.

 The reed-making industry followed the rest of the world in sourcing alternate materials to enhance quality, performance, and endurance.
 In this vein, Légère is the result of two Ph.D. holders getting together to make the best reed in the world by manipulating its chemical composition.

 That being said, Guy Légère is also an accomplished musician with a past in the Brampton Symphony Orchestra.
 This past as a professional musician allowed him to distinguish a top-notch reed from a beginner-oriented piece.